Estimated reading time: 9 minutes

 - Check the downspout.
 It should be securely fastened to the wall and terminated 5 feet from the foundation’s edge.
 Don’t let the water dump near the foundation.

 Once the water is in the gutter system, don’t dump water back onto the roof.
 Check out my top 4 gutter installation mistakes.

 Top 4 Gutter Installation Mistakes

-The second worse mistake your installer can make is to install a long run of gutter, too flat.
-Without pitch water will stand in the gutter.
-Standing water is a huge No-No. Over time leaf and roof debris will collect in the gutter flow line.
+The second worse mistake is installing a long run of gutter, too flat.
+Without pitch, water will stand in the gutter.
+Standing water is a huge No-No. Over time leaves and debris will collect in the gutter flow line.
 The standing water will stop the gutter and rot the sealant.
 The extra weight in the gutter will bend the brackets and cause the gutter to sag – making a bad situation worse.

-Number 4 – the last of my top mistakes your staller can make is using sectioned gutters.
+Number 4 – the last of my top mistakes your installer can make is using sectioned gutters.
 Just don’t do it.
 Hire a professional and have them install seamless gutters.
 In the long run, you’ll be glad.

-Best Bonus Tip: When inspecting and cleaning your gutters its best to use a standoff.
+- When inspecting and cleaning your gutters, it’s best to use a standoff.
 The ladder attachment will protect your gutter from being scratched and damaged.
-Werner makes an adjustable product that quick clips onto most aluminum ladder models.
+Werner makes an adjustable product that quickly clips onto most aluminum ladder models.

 - When cleaning debris from the gutter channel, use a gutter scoop that allows water to pass through it.